dkelly255/PP4-Fantasy-Football-Centre/USER EXPERIENCE.md

 ## Database Structure

-The site's content will utilise a simple database structure, consisting of two main models - one for the Fantasy Football Articles, and one for the comments that users can add to those articles
+The site's content will utilise a simple database structure, consisting of two main models - one for the Articles about Django topics, and one for the comments that users can add to those articles

 The Entity Relationship Diagram for the Articles Table is shown below, with the field names, types, and key status.